l0renz02017/Use-Terraform-To-Create-Two-UbuntuEC2-in-AWS/README.md

 This means you have successfully provisioned 2 free tier Ubuntu EC2 machines in AWS!

-You may not SSH into the two machines using the following commands
+You may now SSH into the two machines using the following commands

 🔐 SSH into the Instances
 ssh -i ~/.ssh/id_rsa ubuntu@<ubuntu1_ip>